Superraptor/Gnomics/README.md

-WARNING: A potential security vulnerability in Electron has been discovered.
-We are working on updating *GNOMICS* to the most recent version.
-Once this message has been removed, the version will have been updated.
-Until then, please do not utilize this code repository.
-We apologize for the inconvenience.
-For more information on this vulnerability, please see [here](https://electronjs.org/blog/protocol-handler-fix).

-DISCLAIMER: This README, associated documentation, and the program itself are currently in Alpha 0.1; thus, they should be considered incomplete.
+PRIMARY DISCLAIMER: This README, associated documentation, and the program itself are currently in Alpha 0.1.1; thus, they should be considered incomplete.
 All errors in software, README, etc. should be noted as GitHub issues.
 I will try to answer all issues with expediency.
 Thank you for using *GNOMICS*.

+SECONDARY DISCLAIMER(S): Do not rely on openFDA to make decisions regarding medical care.
+Always speak to your health provider about the risks and benefits of FDA-regulated products.
+For more information, please review the OpenFDA Terms of Service, available [here](https://open.fda.gov/terms/).

 # GNOMICS